khshanovskyi/ai-mcp-framework-based/README.md

 - Postman

 ## ✍️ Tasks:
+If the task in the main branch is hard for you, then switch to the `with-detailed-description` branch

 You need to implement the Users Management Agent, that will be able to perform CRUD operations within User Management Service.

 ### Create and run MCP server: